Planning a little dining for your Disney World vacation? Then, we’ve got you covered!

 Additionally, there are several items like corned beef hash and turkey bobotie.
 My mouth is watering from the memories of these tasty dishes!

 However, if you don’t end up having dinner here, zebra domes might be available in the cooler at the Mara.
-They make a perfect late-night snack in your room while you’re lying in bed watching Mickey Mouse shorts.
+They make a perfect late-night snack to enjoy in your room while you’re lying in bed watching Mickey Mouse shorts.
+(I wouldn’t know anything about that.)

 #8 California Grill